SPELD NZ a not-for-profit organisation, providing highly specialised help for those with specific learning disabilities such as dyslexia.

 Many SPELD NZ Teachers are now invited to work with students in schools where there is appropriate space for one-on-one lessons.

-Working collaboratively with SPELD NZ will help your school cater to the needs of students with disabilities and meet NAG 1 requirements
+Working collaboratively with SPELD NZ will help your school cater to the needs of students with disabilities and align with the proposals in the Government’s Draft Disability and Learning Support Plan.

 SPELD NZ offers NZQA-approved courses and professional development for teachers, special educational needs coordinators (SENCO), teacher aides, families and caregivers.
 We also host conferences and from time-to-time run community presentations and parent information evenings.